algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

           - Ensures the test plan and deliverables are consistent with the project's design.
           - Provides the necessary testing environment.
-          - Adheres to procedures related to defect fixes.programming.
+          - Adheres to procedures related to bug fixes programming.

   This collaborative approach ensures that the test plan not only meets technical requirements but also aligns with overall project goals.

 ## 3. TEST STRATEGY
 - ### 3.1 Test Objectives